abbieives35/Web-Scraper/README.md

 # Multi-Site Price Scraper

-#Overview
-This Python script automates web scraping to retrieve pricing and unit-of-measure (UOM) details for a given **part number** from three different suppliers
+This Python script takes a user inputted part number and extract pricing for that part number from the listed websites.

 The script utilizes **Selenium** for dynamic page interaction and **Tkinter** for a simple GUI.